 He saw yoga as a holistic practice with an ancient tradition, and he was dismissive of what he saw as adjuncts such as surya namaskars.
 “Surya namaskars or prostrates to the sun – a form of gymnastics attached to the sun worship in India” were “indiscriminately mixed up with yoga physical training by the ill-informed”, he insisted.

 Yoga not yoga?

 In this chapter, namaskars are distinct from asanas, but both are categorised as physical training.
-The surya namaskar sequence he presents is a series of dands, described as Ashtang dand, probably in reference to an existing position known as Astanga namaskara in which eight parts of the body touch the ground simultaneously.
-At this point, surya namaskar is not recognised as a sequence of yoga asanas, but like yoga it has been put in the category of physical culture.
+The surya namaskar sequence he presents is a series of dands, described as Ashtang dand, probably in reference to an existing position known as Ashtanga namaskara, in which eight parts of the body touch the ground simultaneously.
+At this point, surya namaskar is not recognised as a sequence of yoga asanas but, like yoga, it has been put in the category of physical culture.